-- pale, dusky, or blue skin color that may start around the lips or nail beds
+- pale, darker, or bluish skin color that may start around the lips or fingernails

 - trouble feeding or excess spitting up or vomiting of feedings

-If you notice any of these symptoms in your child, call your doctor or seek emergency medical attention right away.
+If you notice any of these symptoms in your baby, call your doctor or get emergency medical care right away.

 Reviewed by: Jay S. Greenspan, MD

 |National Heart, Lung, and Blood Institute (NHLBI) The NHLBI provides the public with educational resources relating to the treatment of heart, blood vessel, lung, and blood diseases as well as sleep disorders.|